Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 b.)
 It is hurting people who hurt people!
 Hurting people hurt people, and are easily hurt by people.
 Perhaps the presence of hurt in your offender’s life causes them to hurt you and others.
 Just knowing this will help you to deal with those people in a more tolerable way.

 However, when someone has hurt us, their actions speak louder than their reasoning, and we usually hold them accountable.
-We distance ourselves from them.
-We don’t give them the Benefit of the Doubt.
+We distance ourselves from them and we don’t give them the Benefit of the Doubt.

 • An apology